Location: Ellensburg, WA, USA

 Room and Board Arrangements:

-For out-of-town students, campus housing and dining facilities may be available through the CWU Conference Program.
+For out-of-town students, campus housing and dining facilities may be available through the CWU Housing Program https://www.cwu.edu/housing/welcome Please check the website for details about cost and availability.
 You can contact Dr. Terry for suggestions, but you must make your own housing reservations.
-Please contact the Conference Program for more information at email@example.com or toll-free at 1-800-752-4379.
 There are also several local commercial campgrounds.
 The best options for the length of our project are the Ellensburg KOA about three miles west of campus (509-925-9319; www.koa.com), or the Yakima River RV Park about six miles south of campus (509-925-4734, www.YakimaRV.com ).
-Finally, you could rent from a motel or sublet an apartment for the summer.
+Other campsites are available in the Yakima Canyon and near Cle Elum, but these are a bit further away from town.
+You might find something that suites you!
+Finally, you could rent from AirBNB or Vrbo, a motel, or sublet an apartment for the summer.
 Since we are a college town, there are often sublets available in the summer.
 Several students have done this in past years.
 We are asking current CWU students about their plans and possible rooms that may open.

 Department of Anthropology and Museum Studies, Central Washington University